 The Geodatabase is a dynamic visual tool.
 The data layers and maps shown in this Section are only some of a multitude of ways to package and view the datasets to help with the integration process.
-It is important to note that not all data that could be useful in indentifying integration and partnership potential for the region is easily viewed spatially in this format.
-Therefore the Geodatabase should only be used as one of several potential integration tools or methods.
+It is important to note that not all data that could be useful in identifying integration and partnership potential for the region is easily viewed spatially in this format.
+Therefore, the Geodatabase should only be used as one of several potential integration tools or methods.
+More detailed reference maps are included in other figures within this Subregional Plan.

 The Geodatabase can also be used to identify the potential for further integration between existing projects included in an IRWMP.
-Currently the GLAC Region has web-based project database (OPTI) that geo-references all projects included in the IRWM.
+Currently the GLAC Region has a web-based project database (OPTI) that geo-references all projects included in the IRWM.
 As part of the 2013 Plan Update, this dataset of projects will eventually be updated and prioritized.
 This resulting project dataset could be included as a layer in the Geodatabase or conversely, the existing Geodatabase layers could be uploaded to OPTI for public viewing and made available to OPTI users.
 In the future, additional layers, such as groundwater quality and general plan areas, can be added to the Geodatabase to enhance the ability of project proponents to identify integration opportunities.
-Either way, by overlaying the current projects on top of the potential benefit layers, additional benefits could be added to existing project or linked to other projects and proponents through those benefits.
+Either way, by overlaying the current projects on top of the potential benefit layers, additional benefits could be added to existing projects or linked to other projects and proponents through those benefits.